I am pleased at this point in my life. My life is full of mostly excellent activities and some great people. I have a few beautiful things.

 So while there are those who deride Facebook as a hangout for self-centered narcissists (which it undeniably is) and political trolls (2 for 2) – it is the future, and, it the place where you can access ONE BILLION people.

-Many of the billion are real people and connecting with them to say “happy birthday” is simple and human – crossing most cultures and politics.
+Many of the billion are real people and connecting with them to say “happy birthday” is human and straightforward – crossing most cultures and politics.
 Who knew this simple action might foster stronger affiliations through the psychology of reciprocity?

 So next time you see that it is someone’s birthday on Facebook, go ahead and click and send them a note.
-You might brighten thier day and be helping to evolve the human species.
+You might brighten their day and simultaneously be helping to evolve the human species.